 Flatirons Fashion Mall

 Shopaholics and music lovers do not fear, the city of Broomfield has plenty to offer you as well!
-With the fully equipped Flatirons Mall, and then new First Bank Center located within the city limits, there is never a shortage of entertainment.
+With the fully equipped Flatirons Mall and the new First Bank Center located within the city limits, there is never a shortage of entertainment.
 The city itself is home to over 60 parks and features a great network of trails that connect its green spaces and lakes.
 From its centralized location, you’re less than 20 minutes from Boulder and Denver, and about 40 minutes from Denver International Airport.

 New Years Eve 2011 at The First Bank Center.
 (Video courtesy of YouTube user CUBuffs331 via YouTube.)